PARENTING ASSESSMENT SKILLS DEVELOPMENT SERVICES HOME BASED PROGRAM

 Mum talks to me lots and sits with me

-Staff worked with me and my confidence in my ability to parent has increased.
-Being in this program has allowed me to bond with Charlie again.
-A routine has now been developed and Charlie listens to me now.
-I enjoyed spending the 10 days with Charlie.
+Being in this program has allowed me to bond with Charlie again and my confidence in my ability to parent has increased.
 I learnt to play and have fun and how to settle him.
-I went on outings and we had fun together.
 I notice more things about Charlie than I did before.
-We talk more to him and notice him talking/babbling more back to us.
-We spend more time as a family we now sit down and have our meals together.
+I talk more to Charlie and notice him talking/babbling more back to me.

-The program is a ten day program available to families working with the Department of Human Services, Child Protection Unit.
-It is a 10 day program run at QEC, where families stay and sleep overnight for the ten days.
+Under the current COVID-19 Pandemic QEC has made some changes to how this program is delivered.
+The 10 day PASDS is now being delivered via telehealth and a five day/four4 night admission to QEC’s rResidential unit.
+The PASDS program is available to families working with the Department of Human Services’, Child Protection Unit.
 Staff work closely with you and your family to help identify the parenting skills that you do best and those areas that are difficult for you.
 Staff will work with you to help you develop your parenting skills and get to know the support available in your local area.
-It is hoped that we give you appropriate education and recommendations that will support you when you go home and out in the community

-The first 2 – 3 days is focussed on an initial assessment, care planning with the families and intensive one to one teaching and support.
-During the following 5 days families participate in a group parenting skill development program and one to one teaching, including group education sessions.
+The first five5 days are focussed on an initial assessment, care planning with the families and intensive one to one teaching and support, all via telehealthTelehealth.
+During the next five5 days families participate in a group parenting skill development program and one to one teaching, including group education sessions.
 In the final days there is reassessment of the progress that has been made, consolidating learning and future planning.

-• Medication or vitamins in their originally dispensed containers (ie. not in other containers).
+• Medication or vitamins in their original packaging (i.e. not in other containers)

 • Medicare Card, Health Care Card, Pension Card, if applicable, for each person attending.